 Watchpoints

 NETJETT is an unactivated ASN registration with no operational footprint, representing minimal current risk but maximum uncertainty because its controller and intent are unknown.
-Strategic monitoring is justified due to the low barrier to entry: a single BGP announcement could shift it from a null entity to a routing participant.
+Strategic monitoring is justified due to the low barrier to entry: a single BGP announcement could shift it from a null entity to a routing entity.

 A change in RDAP contacts, the first BGP announcement from AS210870, or the appearance of a linked corporate registration or peering record would indicate activation.
 Rapid changes could signal a transfer or takeover of the resource.